Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   It is expected that the site ccan be used to create an extensive customer database with full interactivity with the customer base.

+-   The communication icons, whilst hover effects are active, the links do not yet create actual communication links and will be added at a later date when the comunications are live.

 ## Technologies Used

 ### Languages Used